oracle-devrel/terraform-oci-arch-wordpress/README.md

 * [examples](examples): This folder contains examples of how to use the module:
   - [WordPress single-node + custom network injected into module](examples/wordpress-single-mds-use-existing-network): This is an example of how to use the oci-arch-wordpress module to deploy WordPress (single-node) with MDS and network cloud infrastrucutre elements injected into the module.
   - [WordPress multi-node + custom network injected into module](examples/wordpress-ha-mds-use-existing-network): This is an example of how to use the oci-arch-wordpress module to deploy WordPress HA (multi-node) with MDS and network cloud infrastrucutre elements injected into the module.
+  - [WordPress multi-node + custom network + Bastion Host injected into module](examples/wordpress-ha-mds-use-existing-network-and-injected-bastion-host): This is an example of how to use the oci-arch-wordpress module to deploy WordPress HA (multi-node) with MDS and network cloud infrastrucutre elements + Bastion Host injected into the module.
+  - [WordPress multi-node + custom network + Bastion Service injected into module](examples/wordpress-ha-mds-use-existing-network-and-injected-bastion-service): This is an example of how to use the oci-arch-wordpress module to deploy WordPress HA (multi-node) with MDS and network cloud infrastrucutre elements + Bastion Service injected into the module.

 To deploy WordPress using this Module with minimal effort use this:

 ```hcl